cognesy/instructor-php/README.md

 ### Type Hints

 Use PHP type hints to specify the type of extracted data.

-Use nullable types to indicate that a field are optional.
+> Use nullable types to indicate that given field is optional.

 ```php
     class Person {